 Ashley Higgs

-Ashley leads Evelyn Partners’ regional valuation practice, helping clients make better decisions through understanding the value of shares, businesses and intangible assets for a variety of commercial, tax or financial reporting purposes.
+Ashley leads S&W’s regional valuation practice, helping clients make better decisions by understanding the value of shares, businesses and intangible assets for a variety of commercial, tax or financial reporting purposes.

 Experience

-Ashley joined S&W after 12 years with two Big Four firms where he led their Midlands-based valuation practices within the UK.
-Prior to this Ashley gained experience as an equity analyst at US investment bank JP Morgan.
+Ashley joined S&W after 12 years with two Big Four firms where he led their Midlands-based valuation practices.
+Before this, Ashley was an equity analyst at US investment bank JP Morgan.

 He specialises in financial reporting valuations, especially relating to IP and intangible assets Purchase Price Allocations under UK GAAP (FRS 102), IFRS 3 and US GAAP, but also fund valuations and day-to-day company issues such as impairment reviews and cost of capital determinations.